jxnblk/mdx-go/docs/src/configuration.md

 ## Theming

+MDX Go provides minimal styles by default.
+Use a custom Root component to disable any built-in styles.

 MDX Go contains almost no default styling, making it ideal for use with components that include their own styling.
 To add themes or custom styling, wrap your app with a [Root component](configuration/#root-component).